Chapter 18:

 A Mythical Love Affair

 Do you know what happens when you tell a divine creature to back off?
-They do the opposite and take it as a challenge.
+They take it as a challenge and do the opposite.
 How about when you say to a dragon who loves gems that they can’t have their treasure?
 Don’t even imagine it.
 Or when you tell a phoenix, the sign of resilience, to give up?
 Might as well ask it to stop its fire.

 The day was ending, but the fight for me wasn’t.
-Clouds resting on orange and purple skies above were torn open by wings, flame, mist and roars.
-I was weightless, a spec of nothing.
-Caught between what I would assume to be immortals.
+The clouds resting on orange and purple skies were torn open by wings, flame, mist, and roars.
+I was weightless, a speck of nothing, caught between what I could only assume were immortals.

-Mede cradled me with impossible care, holding me close, dearly and securely, against the his warm chest, as he tried to keep distance from a raging Celphi.
-I do not know how we can fly from something as enormous as the current Celphi, but Mede was making it happen.
+Mede cradled me dearly and securely, against the his warm chest, as he tried to keep distance from a raging Celphi.
+I don’t know how we can fly from something as enormous as the current Celphi, but Mede was making it happen.

-His feathers flickered with gold and ember.
-His wings slicing the air in clean, steady beats, and without sound.
+His wings sliced the air in clean, steady beats without sound.
 Around him, the heat was warm and controlled.
-Comforting even.
-The cold air from flying that high and that fast was never reaching me.
+Comforting, even.
+The cold air from flying that high and that fast never touched me.

 Did we manage to escape?
 Oh wait a minute.
 I am supposed to go back to Celphi.
-But he’s kinda scary at the moment.
-This time, I am sure I am just one swallow away.
+But… he’s kinda scary at the moment.

 ‘Did we lose him?’
-And just as I asked, Celphi came crashing through the clouds.
-His serpentine body coiling through the sky like shiny, long, silent thunder.
+I asked, and right then Celphi came crashing through the clouds.
+His serpentine body coiled through the sky like shiny, long, silent thunder.

 Ok.
 Deep breaths.
-THAT is really scary.
-Looks awesome from afar, but not when I am the target.
+THAT is terrifying.
+Looks awesome from afar, but not when I’m the target.

-His scales that shimmered orange and purple reflected the setting skies.
-His sapphire eyes wide, with obsession, didn’t break contact with me.
+His scales shimmered orange and purple, reflecting the setting skies.
+His sapphire eyes, wide with obsession, never broke contact with me.

 ‘Mede, what did you mean when you said Celphi is the most dangerous at the moment?’
-I asked in between deep breaths.
+I asked between shaky breaths.

 ‘Most dragons, when reaching their peak form, become something beyond personality, memory, or restraint.
-Their transformation is less about aggression and more about losing identity to ancient power.’
-He explained perfectly.
+Their transformation is less about aggression and more about losing identity to ancient power,’ he explained perfectly yet nothing made sense.

 ‘Something closer to the raw force of nature that shaped the first mountains.
 As a creature of divinity like him, even I can call them beautiful.
 And I can also call them terrifying.
-And his state of mind now is a storm without a center.
+His state of mind now is a storm without a center.
 Just havoc.’
 He continued.
-'Until they go back to their former form.'
+'Until he goes back to his former form.'

-‘Why is he giving chase then?’
-I asked, ‘If he was just losing control, then he could lose control over there.’
-I tried to point but my arms are bound by his talons to my body.
+‘Then why is he giving chase?’
+I asked.
+‘If he’s just losing control, he could lose control over there.’
+I tried to point, but my arms were bound to my sides by his talons.

 Mede looked like he was about to say something, but he hesitated.

 Why are the men of this world so afraid to tell me what’s going on?
-Celphi also had that same look constantly.
-The look of hiding things from me.
+Celphi always had that same look.
+That look of hiding things from me.

 ‘What?
 Just tell me!’